-Each year, the Center for Social Impact awards funding to students pursuing internships with social impact organizations through its Summer Internship Funding Program.
+Each year, Business Impact awards funding to students pursuing internships with social impact organizations through its Summer Internship Funding Program.
 The Center’s Program Director, Tanya Upthegrove, spoke with Juan Pablo Garcia Romero (MBA/MS’16) about his internship experience at the impact investing organization, New Ventures, in Mexico City, Mexico over the summer of 2015.

 Describe your internship this summer.
 How will the work you did this summer support impact investing and the entrepreneurial environment in Mexico?